twome/mane/docs/tasks.md

+- FEAT: configuration using a CLI arguments library + dotenv

 - BUG: attach options from options.json at the end of getAllPatches

 - FEAT: ext: if we're trying to create the exact same matchList and asset type as an existing patch, flash that asset indicator in the matching patches section